 Incheon Airport COVID-19 Test Center

-Please do not wait until the last minute to book your appointment!
+Please do not wait until the last minute to book your appointment for pre-departure testing!
 Appointment slots are limited and are often booked at LEAST a week or so ahead.
 And obviously, bring your passport with you.

 Incheon Medical Center